arximboldi/immer/doc/memory.rst

           On the other hand, having some **scoped state** does make sense for some use-cases of immutable data structures.
 For example, we might want to support variations of `region based allocation`_.
-The might evolve to evolve to support some kind of non-global state to accommodate these use cases.
+This interface might evolve to evolve to support some kind of non-global state to accommodate these use cases.

 .. _region based allocation: https://en.wikipedia.org/wiki/Region-based_memory_management